-It takes 100 days for both an egg and sperm to fully mature, let’s use this time to improve the quality of both.
+It takes 100 days for both an egg and sperm to fully mature.
+Let’s use tis time to work together and improve the quality of both.
 If you are ready to start family planning, my Naturopathic Preconception Program is a great place to start.
 The plan focuses on optimizing the quality of your eggs, removing environmental toxins and balancing hormones.
 I recommend beginning three months prior to trying to conceive.
 Check out my article on the Top Five Facts Medical Doctors often don’t their patients, but I believe are key to making healthy babies.

 If you are currently having difficulty becoming pregnant, there is strong evidence for using Naturopathic Medicine to improve pregnancy and live birth rates.
 My additional training on the Fertility and Reproductive Health Focus Shift gave me the experience and clinical expertise to help patients grow their family.
-I incorporate acupuncture, personalized nutrition and herbs to help:
+I worked closely with many patients helping make their family planning dreams comes true.
+I incorporate acupuncture, personalized nutrition and medicinal herbs to:

 - Optimize egg quality and quantity